-Subsequently Bob was appointed as a Commissioner of The Tasmanian Industrial Commission and was allocated responsibility for a wide range of private and public sector portfolios, including the Tasmanian meat industry.
+Subsequently, Bob was appointed as a Commissioner of The Tasmanian Industrial Commission and was allocated responsibility for a wide range of private and public sector portfolios, including the Tasmanian meat industry.

 After the Commission Bob accepted a business consultant position with Ecka Granules Australia, a German headquartered aluminium powder and paste manufacturing company, which purchased the powder making assets from Comalco, Bell Bay.

-Part of Bob’s role, as Manager ALC* Business was to find new markets in the UAE, Thailand, Indonesia and Japan where aluminium powder is used to manufacture light weight building materials and as component in the manufacture of solar cells. *(Aerated Light Weight Concrete)
+Part of Bob’s role, as Manager ALC* Business was to find new markets in the UAE, Thailand, Indonesia and Japan where aluminium powder is used to manufacture light weight building materials and as a component in the manufacture of solar cells. *(Aerated Light Weight Concrete)

 Bob joined Blundstone Australia as a Business Development Consultant to lead market entry initiatives in S.E.
 Asia with the principal focus on Singapore, Indonesia, Thailand and Malaysia.